Commando (comics): Themes and stories

+Commando Comic No. 1390 - The Tank-Men (published in 1980) - featured a fictionalised character Sergeant Frederick Manning (a.k.a.
+Fred Manning).
+The plot synopsis on the back of the comic reads: "Sergeant Fred Manning was no stranger to action, and when he was posted to command a Sherman tank in the Allied advance through Germany, he thought that his previous experience would stand him in good stead.
+But all his fighting had taken place in the battles which had raged across the deserts of North Africa.
+And now he would soon learn that this was to be a very different kind of war...".
+On 7 September 2026 The Tank-Men was re-published as Issue Number 5994: story by RA Montague, internal art by Gordon C. Livingstone, and cover art by Marco Bianchini.
+It is unclear to what extent the fictionalised Sergeant Fred Manning is based on the real-life Second World War British Army Commando Corporal of the same name.

 Despite the emphasis placed on action and adventure, the creators of Commando have placed great importance on achieving historical and technical accuracy as much as possible.
 The first editor of Commando, Charles Checkley, and his deputy Ian Forbes (who later became the second editor) both served in the Second World War.
 George Low remarked that Forbes always had a great respect for the Germans and that it was important that distinctions be made between fanatical Nazis and the ordinary German soldiers.

 In 2019, Commando began publishing stories with a supernatural or horror theme around Halloween each year.
 The stories maintain a war theme, but have featured zombies, vampires, werewolves and ghost stories.

 Cross-over characters

 Recently, Commando has released issues featuring characters that are 'cross-overs' from other publications.
 In 2019, Commando released their first issue featuring Matt Braddock aka Braddock of the Bombers, a British pilot of RAF Bomber Command who appeared in earlier DC Thomson comics, beginning in the 1950s in Rover and in later decades in Warlord and Victor comics.

 In 2023, Commando began releasing issues starring the character Gerald Cadman, a vain, caddish and cowardly British officer who originally featured in Victor comics in the 1970s.